foramoment/survivors/README.md

 ## 📜 License

-This project is private and not licensed for public distribution.
+This project is licensed under the **MIT License** — you're free to use, modify, and distribute it however you like!
+Just keep the copyright notice.
+See [LICENSE](LICENSE) for details.

 ---